AuFries/TruthTableGenerator/README.md

 # TruthTableGenerator
-Generates a truth table from any input boolean expression
+Generates a truth table from any input boolean expression.
+It does this by parsing string input, ensuring the entered expression is valid, then calling the appropriate gates for each command.

 ## Example inputs and outputs